Damayan Garden Project, Inc. - Mission & History

 What we do

-To realize our mission, we partner community organizations and universities to establish garden spaces and implement outreach education.
+To realize our mission, we partner with community organizations and universities to establish garden spaces and implement outreach education.
 In addition to sourcing materials like soil, compost, plants and seeds, Damayan offers hands-on instruction for new gardeners to master their skills and share their knowledge.

 Why we do it